TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-other.md

   **Cause:**

-  The pyodbc connection fails because when credential passthrough is enabled on a cluster, outbound network traffic from python processes is blocked by design.
-And SQL database needs some ports to be open as mentioned in [Ports - ADO.NET](https://docs.microsoft.com/azure/azure-sql/database/adonet-v12-develop-direct-route-ports#inside-client-runs-on-azure).
+The pyodbc connection fails because when credential passthrough is enabled on a cluster, the outbound network traffic from Python processes is blocked by design.
+Also, the SQL database needs some ports to be open, as mentioned in [Ports - ADO.NET](https://docs.microsoft.com/azure/azure-sql/database/adonet-v12-develop-direct-route-ports#inside-client-runs-on-azure).

   **Solution:**

-  Whitelist the required ports by setting Spark configuration in cluster making sure to open ports of 1433 and between 11000 and 11999.
+  Whitelist the required ports by setting Spark configuration in the cluster, making sure to open ports of 1433 and between 11000 and 11999.

   ```
   spark.databricks.pyspark.iptable.outbound.whitelisted.ports 1433,11000:11999
   ```

-* Implement workload through Azure Firewall to Azure Databricks - please take a note of Azure Databricks control plane endpoints for your workspace (map it based on region of your workspace) when configuring Azure Firewall rules:
+* Implement workload through Azure Firewall to Azure Databricks.
+Make a note of Azure Databricks control plane endpoints for your workspace (map it based on region of your workspace) when configuring Azure Firewall rules:

 |     Name                                                             |     Source                                |     Destination                                                                                                                                                                                                                                 |     Protocol:Port    |     Purpose                                                                                                   |
 |----------------------------------------------------------------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|---------------------------------------------------------------------------------------------------------------|